Village Lights Up for the Holidays

 Cleaning Up the Creek

-A $25K grant from DeKalb County Commissioner Michelle Long Spear's office is helping restore the creek bank along Peavine Creek in Emory Village, according to the SouthFork Conservancy.
+A $25K grant from DeKalb County Commissioner Michelle Long Spear's office is helping restore the creek bank along Peavine Creek in Emory Village, says the SouthFork Conservancy.

 That tributary of Peachtree Creek has suffered extensive erosion of the creek banks, dumping runoff and trash into the creek and setting up a cascade of events that are choking off its life.